FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 The median SaaS gross margin sits around 75% according to OpenView’s 2024 SaaS Benchmarks, though bootstrapped micro-SaaS products with minimal infrastructure often hit 85–90%.

-Each line on this path is a different metric.
+Each line on this revenue vs income path is a different metric.
 Revenue is the top.
 Income is the bottom.
 Everything in between tells you where the money went.

-If you want to model this for your own numbers, the SaaS financial model template walks through each row.
+If you want to model revenue vs income for your own numbers, the SaaS financial model template walks through each row.

 Revenue vs Net Income